lumy/EternityII/README.md

   launching benchmark...
-  [Error 183] Cannot create a file when that file already exists: './gen/' ord() expected a character, but string of length 0 found Personal Path used for this Puzzle: gen/lumy_13-02-2017_13h.36m.53s/ No Solution Look at the logbook.
+  [Error 183] Cannot create a file when that file already exists: './gen/' Personal Path used for this Puzzle: gen/lumy_13-02-2017_13h.36m.53s/ No Solution Look at the logbook.
   0 	| test_4pieces.txt 	| resolution time: 0:00:16.057000